KUNEKUNE PIGS AT CAMP SKIPPING PIG

 fax: n/a

 This page is in no way meant to offer veterinary advice, and as always, if you suspect a health problem with your pig, contact your vet immediately.
 The goal of this page is simply to share some of our experiences, a few unusual, in that they may help you in the care of your pig.
 Pigs can be difficult to diagnose and can be a challenge to treat.
 An unhappy, sick pig may be a handful and you need to plan ahead for the time when he's not up to par.
 Is your vet willing to come to your property?
 If not, are you able to transport your pig to the clinic?
-The car may have been fine transportation when he was a baby, but now he weighs 130 pounds, hasn't traveled in a long time, is ill and uncooperative, perhaps he's unable or unwilling to walk...how will you transport him?
+The car and a crate may have been fine transportation when he was a baby, but now he weighs 130 pounds, hasn't traveled in a long time, is ill and uncooperative, perhaps he's unable or unwilling to walk...how will you transport him and get him help?
 Do you have a kennel or a crate large enough and strong enough to safely contain and transport him?
 Are you able to lift him into a vehicle?
 Will he let you lift him without injury to either of you?
 Will he use a ramp to walk in?
 (It's a good idea to teach your youngster to walk up a ramp early in life.
 It'll save wear on his joints and make your life easier when he's too big to lift.)
 At the clinic will you be safely able to get him out of the vehicle and into the building?
 Even a sick pig can move fast and escape if upset or frightened.
-Take into consideration your ability to provide even the routine care your pig will need, such as hoof trimming, tusk trims, and vaccinations your veterinarian may recommend.
+Take into consideration your ability to provide even the routine care your pig will need, such as deworming, hoof trimming, tusk trims, and vaccinations your veterinarian may recommend.
 Many pigs will not allow you to trim their feet and tusk trims aren't something the average pet pig owner can manage.
-They're usually done with saw wire.The expense to have the work done may cause it to be put off until the pig is in poor condition...no excuse, but I've seen it happen (see sWilbur's story).
+They're usually done with saw/gigly wire.The expense to have the work done may cause it to be put off until the pig is in poor condition...no excuse, but I've seen it happen (see sWilbur's story).
 If you are unable to provide routine, basic care for your pet pig, you shouldn't get one.
 Research the cost and what's involved prior to bringing it home!
-Talk to your vet clinic and if they are unable or unwilling to treat pigs ask for a recommendation of one who will.
+Talk to your vet clinic and ask if they will treat pet pigs.
+If they are unable or unwilling to treat pigs ask for a recommendation of one who will.
 Find other pig owners and compare "notes" to find the most qualified vet in your area.
 In certain situations a trip to a large university animal hospital, such as Cornell, may be required.
-Are you prepared for emergency care?
+Are you prepared for emergency care, including transport and the expense?

 starvation...44 lbs and should be 130 feet need trimming